ayeks/SGX-hardware/README.md

-# SGX-hardware
+# SGX-hardware list
-This is a list of Hardware which is supports Intel SGX - Software Guarded Extensions.
+This is a list of hardware which supports Intel SGX - Software Guard Extensions.

 ## Desktop